May 5, 2023

 Sustainable fashion design is even harder to trace

-A friend of mine who works in sustainable sourcing in Hong Kong and throughout Asia, and obviously chose to remain anonymous was clear.
+A friend of mine who works in sustainable sourcing in Hong Kong and throughout Asia, and chose to remain anonymous was clear.

 Giving brands full visibility of their supply chain.